Skip to content

 Agent Policy View

-Optionally, add more handlers.
-Click Save to save the policy.
+4. Click Save to save the policy.

 Save Agent Policy